 Yes.
 The majority of 2-week programs have some form of online learning available.
 In some cases, students may be able to complete the entire program without ever leaving home (this is largely dependent on your state’s requirements).

-Pros of a two-week CNA program
+What are the Pros of a two-week CNA program?

 The pros of completing a 2-week program include the cost and time commitment.
 2-week programs are generally less expensive and because of their online component can be taken at any time of the day.
 While a large amount of information is crammed into two weeks, you can often work at your own pace as long as you do not fall behind early in the program.

-Cons of a two-week CNA program
+What are the Cons of a two-week CNA program?

 Students who attend 2-week programs may find that they lack the experience of working on patients that students from traditional CNA programs receive during supervised clinical hours.
 This makes it hard for some students to know if they’re ready to take the CNA exam.
 Once you complete the classes, you are not automatically eligible to practice as a CNA.
 You must pass both the state exam and be registered with your state’s nurse registry.
 Completing both of these steps may take time, especially if you do not pass your CNA exam on the first attempt.

 Because of the amount of classroom and clinical hours that are required in a short period, students find that they are unable to work outside of the two weeks.
 If you are employed full-time and need to work during this period, you may want to consider part-time programs instead.